Mitchell White (gridiron football): Philadelphia Eagles

 On January 9, 2017, White signed with the Philadelphia Eagles.
-He was waived on August 13, 2017, only to be re-signed two days later.
-He was waived on August 30, 2017.
+He was waived by the Eagles on August 13, only to be re-signed two days later.
+White was waived by Philadelphia again on August 30.

 Toronto Argonauts

 On September 10, 2017, White was signed by the Toronto Argonauts.
 Despite only playing in six games during the regular season, White recorded three interceptions, and won his second Grey Cup alongside fellow 2016 champion Cleyon Laing.

 Montreal Alouettes (second stint)

 As a top free agent, White rejoined Montreal in 2018, signing a two-year contract worth $140,000 Canadian in 2018, with a potential increase for 2019.
-White produced 13 tackles in 6 games played, but suffered a possible career-ending injury against Edmonton early in the season.
-He was released on May 1, 2019.
+White produced 13 tackles in six games played, but suffered a possible career-ending injury against the Edmonton Eskimos early in the season.
+He was released on May 1.